Code-Institute-Submissions/amj-web-drinks-menu_OctResub/README.md

 * Most of the picture were taken from [unsplash.com](https://unsplash.com/)
 * All of the recipies are from [bbcgoodfood.com](https://www.bbcgoodfood.com/)

-**The enitire project is based on the code along tutorial "I think therefore I blog" from [The Code Insitute](https://codeinstitute.net/full-stack-software-development-diploma/?utm_term=the%20code%20institute&utm_campaign=CI+-+UK+-+Search+-+Brand&utm_source=adwords&utm_medium=ppc&hsa_acc=8983321581&hsa_cam=1578649861&hsa_grp=62188641240&hsa_ad=581730217381&hsa_src=g&hsa_tgt=kwd-572567981978&hsa_kw=the%20code%20institute&hsa_mt=e&hsa_net=adwords&hsa_ver=3&gclid=CjwKCAjwyaWZBhBGEiwACslQo-MjHk10r88-t4IPQa_EDUihpydmI6C5nLpOwKQydYkoDnId_dncuhoCP_UQAvD_BwE).
+**The enitire project is heavily based on the code along tutorial "I think therefore I blog" from [The Code Insitute](https://codeinstitute.net/full-stack-software-development-diploma/?utm_term=the%20code%20institute&utm_campaign=CI+-+UK+-+Search+-+Brand&utm_source=adwords&utm_medium=ppc&hsa_acc=8983321581&hsa_cam=1578649861&hsa_grp=62188641240&hsa_ad=581730217381&hsa_src=g&hsa_tgt=kwd-572567981978&hsa_kw=the%20code%20institute&hsa_mt=e&hsa_net=adwords&hsa_ver=3&gclid=CjwKCAjwyaWZBhBGEiwACslQo-MjHk10r88-t4IPQa_EDUihpydmI6C5nLpOwKQydYkoDnId_dncuhoCP_UQAvD_BwE).
 Without their course material and their EXCELLENT tutors I would never have been able to complete this project**

 ## Fixes and Changes to make in the future

 - The general UI and sytling of the site isn't quiet what I want it to be but I ran out of time. it is not the easiest site for a user to use and I will correct this after reciving my assesment results, pass or fail.
+- I would like to add a search bar and imnprove the sites pagination
+- More functionality for the user to manage their own account is need.
+Password changing, email notifications for a start.